lyannaliu/lyannaliu.github.io/descriptionofdata.md

 totalArtistCount, totalAlbumCount, songDetails = get_unique(detailed_train_playlists)
 ```

-The above function returns three `Counter`s (that function similarly to a dictionary) that contain the number of times each unique track, artist, and album appears across all training playlists.
+The above function returns three `Counter`s that contain the number of times each unique track, artist, and album appears across all training playlists.

 ```python
 # Count of tracks